ray-project/ray/doc/source/rllib/rllib-examples.rst

    Use this example to try things out and watch the game and the learning progress live in the editor.
    Providing a compiled game, this example could also run in distributed fashion with `num_env_runners > 0`.
    For a more heavy-weight, distributed, cloud-based example, see ``Unity3D client/server`` below.

+- |old_stack| `Unity3D client/server <https://github.com/ray-project/ray/tree/master/rllib/examples/envs/external_envs/unity3d_server.py>`__:
+   Example of how to setup n distributed Unity3D (compiled) games in the cloud that function as data collecting clients against a central RLlib Policy server learning how to play the game.
+   The n distributed clients could themselves be servers for external/human players and allow for control being fully in the hands of the Unity entities instead of RLlib.
+   Note: Uses Unity's MLAgents SDK (>=1.0) and supports all provided MLAgents example games and multi-agent setups.

+- |old_stack| `CartPole client/server <https://github.com/ray-project/ray/tree/master/rllib/examples/envs/external_envs/cartpole_server.py>`__:
+   Example of online serving of predictions for a simple CartPole policy.

+- |old_stack| `Saving experiences <https://github.com/ray-project/ray/blob/master/rllib/examples/offline_rl/saving_experiences.py>`__:
+   Example of how to externally generate experience batches in RLlib-compatible format.

 Evaluation
 ----------